 See nobackend.org, Examples for noBackend solutions and @nobackend on Twitter.

 We make websites and apps for the web.
 The whole point is to be online, right?
 We’re online when we build these things, and we generally assume our users to be in a state of permanent connectivity.
 That state, however, is a myth, and that assumption causes all sorts of problems.

 With the stellar rise of mobile computing, we can no longer assume anything about our users’ connections.
 Just as we all had to learn to accept that screens now come in all shapes and sizes, we’ll have to learn that connections can be present or absent, fast or slow, steady or intermittent, free or expensive… We reacted to the challenge of unknowable screen sizes with Responsive Webdesign and Mobile First, and we will react to the challenge of unknowable connections with Offline First.

 Offline First means: build your apps without the assumption of permanent connectivity.
 Cache data and apps locally.
-Build interfaces that accomodate the offline state elegantly.
+Build interfaces that accommodate the offline state elegantly.
 Design user interactions that will not break if their train goes into a tunnel.
 Don’t freak out your users with network error messages or frustrate them with inaccessible data.
 Offline First apps are faster, more robust, more pleasant to use, and ultimately: more useful.

 More information about Offline First¶